KPorus/E-commerce-lagbe-kichu/README.md

-Sure — I’ll help you draft a clean and professional-looking `README.md` for your full-stack project!
-Here’s a template you can copy and modify for your repository:

----

 # 🚀 Full Stack Website — NestJS Backend & Next.js Frontend

 This is a full-stack web application built using **NestJS** for the backend and **Next.js** with **Chakra UI** for the frontend.
 The backend handles API logic, authentication, and file uploads (via Cloudinary), while the frontend offers a modern, only available for dasktop.